image-source-control/image-source-control/readme.txt

 == Changelog ==

+= 1.7.0 =

+* [optimized] manage different source display types on top of settings page
+* [feature] hide sources on frontend, but still be able to manage them on the dashboard

+Important: the source list is now made the default option for source output.
+Please check settings to change this.

 = 1.6.1 =

 * [feature] list image sources at the bottom of posts and pages without coding